Millennium Mills: History

 During the early half of the 20th century, the Royal Victoria Dock became an essential part of industrial Britain and London's largest centre of flour milling.
 The rail and water transport links made it an ideal location for business as well as a centre for international trade and commerce.
 The Cooperative Wholesale Society (CWS) was the first of the large nationwide milling companies to establish a flour mill in the area, with the opening of the Silvertown confectionery in 1901.
-Joseph Rank Limited would soon follow with the establishment of the Premier Mill at the Royal Dock in 1904.
+Joseph Rank Limited soon followed with the establishment of the Premier Mill at the Royal Dock in 1904.
 Vernon & Sons were the last to set up in the area when they built Millennium Mills.
 These mills, operated by Britain's three largest milling companies, converted imported grain from overseas into flour for the London market and were the first in the Port of London designed to take imported grain direct from the ships.

-Millennium Mills was designed and built by millers William Vernon & Sons of West Float, Birkenhead in 1905 with construction overseen by W. A. Vernon, the principal's son.
+Millennium Mills was designed and built by millers William Vernon & Sons of West Float, Birkenhead, in 1905 with construction overseen by W.A.
+Vernon, the principal's son.
 The mills were extensive, featuring two plants, equipped by Henry Simon Ltd, that had a capacity of 100 sacks per hour.
-W. A. Vernon described the mills in a single word as "palatial".
-Vernon and Sons named the mill after their most successful product, a flour variety which they called "Millennium Flour" after winning the "Miller Challenge Cup" at the 1899 International Bakers Exhibition.
+W.A.
+Vernon described the mills in a single word as "palatial".
+Vernon and Sons named the mill after their most successful product, a flour variety which they called "Millennium Flour" after winning the Miller Challenge Cup at the 1899 International Bakers Exhibition.
 The flour had been selected from "the best wheats of the world" and was put through a carefully designed industrial process.
 The victory gained Vernon and Sons "world-wide fame" and dominance in the English flour market.
 Millennium Flour was aimed at the rising 20th-century masses, proving particularly popular in the mining districts, where it was known to make "beautiful white bread sandwiches".
 The erection of Millennium Mills at the Royal Victoria Dock meant that this new flour could be brought to the Southern England market.